rontarrant/gtkDcoding/docs/_posts/2019-04-09-0025-creating-and-using-a-linkButton.md

 It’s all in the arguments sent to `LinkButton`’s constructor:

 - Send it one argument, a URL, and it’s happy to slap that onto the face of the button.
-- Send it two arguments, a URL and a nicely-formatted string, and that button cute enough to kiss.
+- Send it two arguments, a URL and a nicely-formatted string, and that button ends up all cute and cuddly.

-On the downside, the `LinkButton` spits out a warning to the *Windows Command Prompt* window every time you use it.
-My research has turned up no reasonable explanation and it’s been going since the release of *GTK 3.0*.
-The good news is that it doesn’t seem to matter and it seems safe to ignore.
+On the downside, the `LinkButton` spits out a warning to the *Command Prompt* window every time you use it.
+My research has turned up no reasonable explanation and it’s been going on since the release of *GTK 3.0*.
+The good news is that the message is of no consequence and it seems safe to ignore.

 And that’s it for this time, a short post for a short day.
 Come on back again sometime.